Skip to contents

 Adding Marginal Density Plots

-We overlay marginal density plots for SES and flu vaccinations, grouped by SES difference category.
+To enhance the visualization, we can add marginal density plots to the scatter plot.
+These plots show the distribution of mean SES and mean flu vaccinations, grouped by the SES difference category.

 # Marginal X density (SES mean)